DannyAlas/my-site/views/posts/homelab.md

 I have a fiber gigabit uplink to my ISP going into my main **firewall** [Protectli Vault FW4B](https://protectli.com/product/fw4b/) running PfSense in HA.
 I run the secondary instance on Zeus and even though pfsync is enabled, the WAN switch currently only terminates to the Protectli.
 Thus, I don't route any traffic through Zeus at the moment but if needed I could manually move over the WAN link.

-By default everything is rejected both ways, I only open ports to the metallb IPs for my Istio Gateways and I control ingress/egress though them.
+By default everything is rejected both ways, I only open ports to the metallb IPs for my Istio Gateways and I control ingress/egress though them for all hosted apps.
 I also run Snort and have done a lot of *finagling* to get it working nicely, though it's never perfect.
 There are also three VPNs running, a Wireguard for personal uses and an OpenVPN server setup because a [specific type of network traffic](https://support.torproject.org/abuse/what-about-ddos/#:~:text=But%20because%20Tor%20only%20transports%20correctly%20formed%20TCP%20streams%2C%20not%20all%20IP%20packets%2C%20you%20cannot%20send%20UDP%20packets%20over%20Tor) only allows TCP streams which [Wiregaurd doesn't support](https://www.wireguard.com/known-limitations/#:~:text=WireGuard%20explicitly%20does%20not%20support%20tunneling%20over%20TCP).
 And lastly a Wiregaurd for my Work **and only work** traffic.
 My goal in the future is to get another fully dedicated firewall box for proper HA.

 #### SW1 Core switch : MikroTik CRS309-1G-8S+IN